11「神ながら合気のわざを極むれば如何なる敵も襲うすべなし。」- 植芝盛平

 Translation, Notes, Commentary, and Research by Latex G. N. R. Space-Coyote

 Ueshiba, M. (2025). 植芝盛平道歌–011: No way to attack (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
-Shugyokai.org.
-(Original work published 1977) https://shugyokai.org/ttuh
+Shugyokai.org. https://shugyokai.org/ttuh (Original work compiled 1977)

-(かみ; kami)kami; divine; god.
+(かみ; kamikami; divine; divinity.

 神ながら(かんながら; kannagara) — also written 惟神, is a Shintō adverb / descriptor meaning “in accordance with the will / way of the kami.”
 It signals acting in attunement with the divine / natural order rather than merely by personal will.
-Kokugakuin University glosses kannagara and the phrase kannagara no michi as “in accordance with the gods’ will.” 神ながら (kamunagara) – classical adverb meaning “divinely; in accordance with the will/way of the kami,” central to Shintō idiom (kannagara no michi); also sets up a kakekotoba effect because ながら simultaneously functions as a conjunctive (“while / as”), letting the poem read both “As‑the‑kami‑way” and “while [one] perfects…”.
+Kokugakuin University glosses kannagara and the phrase kannagara no michi as “in accordance with the kamis’ will.” 神ながら (kamunagara) – classical adverb meaning “divinely; in accordance with the will/way of the kami,” central to Shintō idiom (kannagara no michi); also sets up a kakekotoba effect because ながら simultaneously functions as a conjunctive (“while / as”), letting the poem read both “As‑the‑kami‑way” and “while [one] perfects…”.

-合氣の技(あいきのわざ; aiki no waza) — “the art / technique of aiki”; Ueshiba writes of Aiki in a religious register, often pairing it with Shintō terms such as kannagara.
+合氣の技(あいきのわざ; aiki no waza) — “the art / technique of aiki”; Ueshiba writes of aiki in a religious register, often pairing it with Shintō terms such as kannagara.

-(きわ; kiwa) — very; quite.
+(きわ; kiwa) — carry to the limit/master, very, quite.

 極む(きわむ; kiwamu) — classical verb “to bring to the utmost; to master”, “to reach the pinnacle”, “to the very limit”, “to the depths” (DIGITALIO, n.d.-a, n.d.-b).

-極むれば(きわむれば; kiwamureba) — “if one fully masters/perfects”; conditional here is instructive: when the practitioner brings aiki to its utmost—technically and spiritually—the result follows. 已然形 + ば “when/if (and as a result) [one] perfects.” 極む is a 下二段 verb in classical grammar; 已然形 is ‑mure, hence kiwamure‑ba.
+極むれば(きわむれば; kiwamureba) — “if one fully masters/perfects”; conditional here is instructive: when the practitioner brings aiki to its utmost—technically and spiritually—the result follows. 已然形 + ば “when / if (and as a result) [one] perfects.” 極む is a 下二段 verb in classical grammar; 已然形 is ‑mure, hence kiwamure‑ba.

-(てき; teki) — enemy (<啇 – stem/root|<冂 – upside down box)|古 – old, ancient, things past, simple, unsophisticated, history>|攵 – strike, hit, folding chair (shobukan veranda!; person + weed, govern, control, manage, nurture)>; kakakotoba as -te form + ki (Space-Coyote, 2026).
+(てき; teki) — enemy (<啇 – stem/root|<冂 – upside down box)|古 – old, ancient, things past, simple, unsophisticated, history>|攵 – strike, hit, folding chair (shobukan veranda!; person + weed, govern, control, manage, nurture)>; kakekotoba -te form + ki (Space-Coyote, 2026).

 襲ふ (おそふ; osofu): attack, advance on, succeed to, seize (Wikimedia Foundation, 2025); “to attack / assault” (DIGITALIO, n.d.-d).